-If you don't like the idea of carrying around a dongle that has an extra cord, the Aukey USB-C to USB-A adapter is a tiny solution.
+If you don't like the idea of carrying around a dongle that has an extra cord, this Anker USB-C to USB-A adapter is a tiny solution.
 The small dongle will fit on the end of any USB cord and conveniently convert it to a USB-C connection.
 It uses USB OTG, and the USB-A end is 3.0, so not only will your iPhone or iPad connect but can also connect your hard drives, printers, and other devices.

-3.1 speeds and data transfer: Anker USB-C to USB 3.1 Adapter
+3.1 speeds and data transfer

 If you want the speed of USB-A 3.1, the Anker USB-C to USB-A adapter is the option for you.
 This small cable has a female USB-A end attached to a male USB-C end and can be used to charge devices as well as transfer data.